xingchengzhi/pokerth/docker/android/README_android.md

 Best practice is to use the VS Code Dev-Container feature.

 Before building the container Image, edit Dockerfile in `.devcontainer` folder and set architecture and target to build for.
+... you might also need to edit docker-compose.yml for network settings

 Inside the running container: